Qcatty/IBM-QUANTUM-CHALLANGE--2021SOLUTION/README.md

 g blocks of parameterized circuits and compose them to construct the most compact ansatz circuit for the ground state, better than the ones already available in Qiskit.

-## Thank you very much for following me on my IBM Quantum Challenge 2021 journey, I hope some of what I said was helpful for as many people as possible.
+## Thank you very much for following me on my IBM Quantum Challenge 2021 journey.
 This year’s challenge was a great opportunity to learn and further our Qiskit skills together as a community.
 Over 1400 participants submitted at least one answer which is a great testament to the challenge as a whole.
 One big final thanks to the organisers of the challenge!!!